Average Settlement For Hit-And-Run Car Accidents

 There are many accidents, but one of the most confusing is hit-and-runs.
 VC 20002(a) CVC states that drivers involved in accidents resulting in property damage or injuries must stay at the scene, and leaving without calling the authorities or rendering...

-No car accident is ever an ideal situation, but things can quickly become much worse when a person at fault for a collision decides to leave the scene of a crash.
-When a person leaves the scene of a motor...
+Table of Contents No car accident is ever an ideal situation, but things can quickly become more challenging when the person at fault for the collision decides to leave the scene of the crash.
+When a person flees the scene...

-If you were involved in a hit-and-run accident in California, you may wonder, “Can I sue for a hit-and-run accident?”
-California is an at-fault jurisdiction, which means that the driver who caused the accident is responsible for the damages they...
+Table of Contents If you were injured in a hit-and-run accident in California, you may wonder, “Can I sue for a hit-and-run accident?”
+California is an at-fault jurisdiction, which means that the driver who caused the accident may be held...

 Thank You, We’ll contact you shortly.